-Editor’s note: This article was updated on September 28, 2025, to include the latest recommendations on night guard types and how to choose the best one for your needs.
+Editor’s note: This article was updated on September 28, 2025, to include the latest recommendations on mouth guard types and how to choose the best one for your needs.

 Quick Answer

-👉 This article is part of our Complete Guide to Night Guards — explore everything from fit and care to solving common problems.
+👉 This article is part of our Complete Guide to Night Guards — explore everything from fit and care to solving common comfort issues.

 -